urizennnn/UPM-server-prod-/README.md

 # Urizen Password Manager

+# IMPORTANT INFORMATION
+## We have switched to RedisDB for securing passwords safely

 This the server for Urizen's Password Manager (UPW) and how its meant to be used Its uses and requests are as follows: